 Section 5.
 Insurance.
 Insurance required by State law for non-profit organizations will be maintained by the Society.

 Section 6.
 Notice and Waiver of Notice.
-Whenever any notice is required by these By-Laws, the notice shall be deemed to be sufficient if given by depositing the same in the United States mail in a sealed postpaid envelope, addressed to the person entitled thereto, at his/her last known address, and such notice shall be deemed to have been given on the day of such mailing.
+Whenever any notice is required by these By-Laws, the notice shall be deemed to be sufficient if (i) given by depositing the same in the United States mail in a sealed postpaid envelope, addressed to the person entitled thereto, at his/her last known address or (ii) electronically mailed to his/her last known electronic address or electronic mailing address, as applicable.
+Such notice shall be deemed to have been given on the day of such mailing.
 Any notice required to be given may be waived by the person entitled thereto by written waiver, signed by the person entitled to such notice, either before or after the time stated thereon.

-These By Laws may be amended, repealed or suspended by a majority vote of the Active Members at any annual, monthly or special meeting of the Society, provided that notice in writing as to the character of the proposed amendments shall have been electronically mailed to each Active Member at least seven (7) days before such amendments are acted upon.
+These By-Laws may be amended, repealed or suspended by a majority vote of the Board at any annual, monthly or special meeting of the Society, provided that notice in writing as to the character of the proposed amendments shall have been electronically mailed to each Director at least seven (7) days before such amendments are acted upon.